-Shortcuts To Cleaning Your House When You Don’t Have Time To Clean – We’ve all been there, the clutter in your house is overwhelming, your house is a MESS – and… SURPRISE!
+How To FAKE a Clean House When You Don’t Have Time To Clean – We’ve all been there, the clutter in your house is overwhelming, your house is a MESS – and… SURPRISE!
 Company is coming to your house SOON.
 NOW WHAT?!?!?

-NOW it’s time for some fast and furious clutter organization to help you ‘fake’ a clean house when you do NOT have the time to really clean it.
+NOW it’s time for some fast and furious clutter organization to help you ‘fake’ a clean house in 30 minutes or LESS because you do NOT have the time to really clean it.

 Keep reading to learn how to quickly tidy up the house so it LOOKS cleaner than it is.